Dynamical systems' based neural networks: Adversarial robustness and Lipschitz neural networks

-We prefer this alternation regime rather than the one introduced in~\cref{eq:gradientAlternationRegime} because experimentally it gives better performances and it allows to generate networks that are easier to train.
-We remark that all the calculations and step restrictions presented before, apply with no changes to the alternation regime in~\cref{eq:resLayers}\footnote{This highlights the flexibility of the ODE based approach to impose structure on the network.
-Indeed, this strategy just a guided procedure to impose structure, but usually it does not limit considerably the options one has available.}.
-Indeed, what should change is just the estimate in equation~\cref{eq:expLipschitz}, but the Lipschitz constant of $\Sigma(Qx+q)$ can be bounded by $1$ as in that equation as long as $\|Q\|\leq 1$.
-The step restriction is imposed after every training iteration, projecting back the pairs $(h_1,h_2)$ in the region represented in~\cref{fig:regionS2} if needed.
-We implement an architecture that takes as inputs tensors of order three and shape $3\times 32 \times 32$.
+Before commenting on the results, we remark that the na\"ively constrained network and the reference ResNet have double the parameters of the others based on dynamical systems.
+The rationale for this choice is to compare the networks at the level of the number of computations done per layer instead of based on the parameter count.
+For this reason, all the networks have the same number of layers.
+Furthermore, to get sufficiently accurate predictions on clean images, we did not constrain the last linear layer in all the experiments with the na\"ively constrained network and all the CIFAR-100 experiments for the other networks.
+To jump-start the training of the networks on the CIFAR-100 dataset, we initialised all their layers, but the final projection layer, with the weights obtained on the CIFAR-10 dataset.}

+We implement architectures that take as inputs tensors of order three and shape $3\times 32 \times 32$.
 The first dimensionality of the tensor increases to $32-64-128$ feature maps throughout the network via convolutional layers.
-For each fixed number of filters, we have four layers of the form specified in~\cref{eq:resLayers}.
+For each fixed number of filters, we have four layers of the forms specified above.
 To be precise, convolutional layers replace the matrix-vector products.

-As a comparison, we also consider a baseline ResNet with the same layer sequence and lifting pattern.
-The residual layers are of the form $x\mapsto x + A^T\Sigma(Bx+b)$.
-This ResNet has a number of parameters that is roughly the double of those on which we constrain the Lipschitz constant, i.e. based on~\cref{eq:resLayers}.
-The network architecture based on~\cref{eq:alternation} gets close to 90\% test accuracy when trained with cross-entropy loss and without weight constraints.
+The network architecture based on~\cref{eq:resLayers} gets close to 90\% test accuracy, on the CIFAR-10 dataset, when trained with cross-entropy loss and without weight constraints.
 However, as presented at the beginning of this section, one could consider its Lipschitz constant and its margin at any input point of interest to get robustness guarantees for a network.
 For this reason, we now focus on constraining the Lipschitz constant of the architecture, and we introduce the loss function we adopt to promote higher margins.
 As in~\cite{anil2019sorting}, we train the network architecture with the multi-class hinge loss function defined as